baihacker/pe/libraries_on_win64.md

   * Use the following commands to install it
     * pacman -Syuu
     * pacman -S --needed mingw-w64-x86_64-toolchain
-  * If your are only interested in C/C++ development, some unnecessary packages can be removed bye the following commands
+  * If your are only interested in C/C++ development, some unnecessary packages can be removed by the following commands
     * pacman -R mingw-w64-x86_64-gcc-objc mingw-w64-x86_64-gcc-libgfortran mingw-w64-x86_64-gcc-fortran mingw-w64-x86_64-gcc-ada mingw-w64-x86_64-tools-git mingw-w64-x86_64-libgccjit mingw-w64-x86_64-gdb-multiarch

-Note: it is possible to use the MinGW-w64 installed by "MinGW-w64 installer" on MSYS2, just copy the "mingw64" folder under the MinGW-w64 installation folder to <MSYS2 path>/mingw64.
+Note: it is possible to use the MinGW-w64 installed by "MinGW-w64 installer" on MSYS2, just copy the "mingw64" folder under the MinGW-w64 installation folder to \<MSYS2 path\>/mingw64.
 Meanwhile, you can also use MSYS2 to obtain MinGW-w64 and copy it to some other directories.

 ## Use MinGW-w64